oscarolsson94/security/inlämning2.md

 ## Final Note

 Use free, public wifi on your own risk.
 You dont always have the luxury of connecting to a network which you know is completely safe, for example when travelling.
 In this case, be aware of what possible threats are out there, and protect yourself in the ways that you can.
 As a developer, use SSL to secure your entire application or every page of your website, not just the pages handling login.

+Also, remember to not use the same password for all of your accounts, to prevent an attacker from getting access to all of your personal service.
+It is also recommended to change your passwords on a regular basis, in case one of them has somehow been leaked.